 Use the available energy and for exploring solutions and progress

-Instead of trying to find out more about the problem and difficulties, move to the level of solutions and work on detailed images of progress.
+Instead of discovering more about the problem and difficulties, move to the level of solutions and work on detailed images of progress.

 From the Level of Problems to the Level of Solutions

-By exchanging ideas about a what is currently working and how you are identifying progress, we create a thoughtful and constructive atmosphere.
+We create a thoughtful and constructive atmosphere by exchanging ideas about what is currently working and how you are identifying progress.
 Goals become tangible by describing the observable behavior you are noticing now and may see in the future.
-It is useful to find detailed information about what is working now and how progress will be recognized in the future, and what the consequences of these actions would be for other people.
+It is useful to find detailed information about what is working now, how progress will be recognized in the future, and what the consequences of these actions would be for other people.

 Solution-Focused Team Building Coaching Activity